 Media studies focuses on key issues and debates in relation to language, representation, the media industry and audiences.
-In order to explore the topics at A level a range of critical and analytical frameworks will be employed to evaluate the way that the media is constructed and operates.
-Student understanding of media will be developed through theoretical perspectives such as semiotics, feminism, post modernism and post colonialism.
-In lessons students will engage in a range of tasks which enable them to learn the theory which underpins the course as well as practically apply theory in the production of coursework.
+In order to explore the topics at A level, a range of critical and analytical frameworks will be employed to evaluate the way that the media is constructed and operates.
+Your understanding of media will be developed through theoretical perspectives such as semiotics, feminism, post modernism and post colonialism.

 GCSE grade 5 in English language or English literature.